Table of contents

 In this time of economic upheaval and societal unknowns, many shoppers are looking for one thing: great deals, especially online.
 Enter the bargain hunter.

-Never is this truer than in a time when consumers are tightening their belts in the face of economic uncertainty and feeling anxious about going to brick and mortar retailers.
-According to Morning Consult, 24 percent of consumers said they won’t feel comfortable shopping in a mall for more than six months.
-Consumers are motivated to stay home and take their shopping online.
+Never is this truer than in a time when many consumers are tightening their belts in the face of economic uncertainty and feeling anxious about going back to brick and mortar retailers.
+According to the Australian Retailers Association, 62% of consumers said they now don’t feel comfortable shopping in a crowded location.
+In many cases, consumers are now motivated to stay home and take their shopping online.

 Here’s what businesses need to know about capturing the attention of the bargain hunter online shopper.

 For bargain hunters who appreciate the thrill of a deal, Christmas (and the Boxing Day sales that come afterwards) really is the most wonderful time of year.

 They’re strategic.
 Bargain hunters do their homework before “adding to cart”.
 They’re not swayed by the need for instant gratification.
 In fact, according to Paypal, nearly half of shoppers would wait until the item they have their eye on goes on sale before committing to buy it.
 With the COVID-19 pandemic making shopping in-store difficult for many, particularly in the state of Victoria, bargain hunters are taking their hunting online, utilising discount tools like Honey and cashback deal websites like Shopback.

 They’re not confined to one demographic either.
 Until recently, analysts said discount shoppers were mostly of one generation or income level.
 Today, Research shows that more than half of millennial shoppers “always” look for a deal before buying online, as opposed to only 40% of their baby boomer counterparts.